chartjs/chartjs-plugin-annotation/docs/guide/options.md

 ## Draw Time

 The `drawTime` option for an annotation determines where in the chart lifecycle the drawing occurs.
-Four potential options are available:
+Four potential predefined options are available:

 | Option | Notes
 | ---- | ----